kevinxtran/software-design-projects/README.md

 # Software Design Projects

-Grouped software design projects covering service-oriented applications, software architecture documentation, UML-based analysis, and Java implementation work.
+Software design projects covering service-oriented applications, software architecture documentation, UML-based analysis, and Java implementation work.

 ## Overview

-This repository contains software design projects covering REST and SOAP service development, an Android BMI application that calls a web API, Java-based object-oriented refactoring and implementation, architecture documentation for an online shopping system, and a Java concussion assessment system built from use cases and class diagrams.
+The repository covers REST and SOAP service development, an Android BMI application that calls a web API, Java-based object-oriented refactoring and implementation, architecture documentation for an online shopping system, and a Java concussion assessment system built from use cases and class diagrams.

-The projects are organized as separate course assignments rather than a single unified application.
+Projects are organized as separate course assignments rather than a single unified application.
 Some parts are code-heavy, while others focus more on design artifacts, diagrams, and written analysis.

 ## Contents